Skip to main content

 NERIS Glossary

-This glossary provides definitions for key terms used in the National Emergency Response Information System (NERIS).
-Use this reference to better understand NERIS reporting requirements and concepts.
+This glossary provides definitions for key terms used in the National Emergency Response Information System (NERIS) as implemented in EPR FireWorks.
+Use this reference when field names or concepts require clarification while completing incident documentation.

 A